myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

-> Shinya Kato 🌮 @shinyakato.dev 2023-12-15T11:41:44.442Z
+> Shinya Kato 🌮 @shinyakato.dev 2023-12-16T03:19:50.257Z
 >
-> Markdown is great
+> cc: @emily.bsky.team

 ---

-> Shinya Kato 🌮 @shinyakato.dev 2023-12-15T11:25:56.053Z
+> Shinya Kato 🌮 @shinyakato.dev 2023-12-16T03:12:02.450Z
 >
-> 🚀🚀🚀
+> These documents I deployed on atprotodart.com will be automatically mapped to my package objects and endpoints in the near future

+atprotodart.com/docs/lexicon...

 ---

-> Shinya Kato 🌮 @shinyakato.dev 2023-12-15T11:13:03.407Z
+> Shinya Kato 🌮 @shinyakato.dev 2023-12-16T03:08:15.755Z
 >
-> Honestly I thought I would put these resources on atprotodart.com, this web page is made by docusaurus!
+> I have also added an easily accessible menu to the atprotodart.com navigation bar

 ---

-> Shinya Kato 🌮 @shinyakato.dev 2023-12-15T11:07:35.213Z
+> Shinya Kato 🌮 @shinyakato.dev 2023-12-16T03:03:05.922Z
 >
-> I think atproto.com needs docs like this, but my doc generator is made by Dart 🥺
+> Progress since the following quoted post:

+I have deployed these documents on atprotodart.com.
+Now these documents are easily accessible to everyone

+atprotodart.com/docs/lexicon...

 ---

-> Shinya Kato 🌮 @shinyakato.dev 2023-12-15T10:57:22.162Z
+> Shinya Kato 🌮 @shinyakato.dev 2023-12-15T11:41:44.442Z
 >
-> Simply converting the Lexicon files to markdown format made it very easy to follow the references

-github.com/myConsciousn...
+> Markdown is great

 ---
 <!-- MY-BSKY_TIMELINE:END -->